Stability of fibrations over one-dimensional bases: Koll ar stability

 \subsection{Motivating example apr\`es Koll\'ar}

 In this subsection, we recast Koll\'ar's notion of stability for homogeneous polynomials, which motivates our whole approach, in the language of $\fD$-semistability.
-We begin with a slightly more general setup.
+We work over a field $k$ in this example.

 Let $M=\overline{M}=\PP(U)$\footnote{Our convention is that $\PP(U)$ means the space of lines in $U$.}, where $U$ is an algebraic representation of a reductive algebraic group $G$.

 We have $\Pic^{G}(M)=\ZZ\oplus \Ch(G)$, where $\Ch(G)$ is the character group of $G$.
 The first summand of $\Pic^{G}(M)$ is generated by $\cO(1)$ with its canonical $G$-linearization induced by the $G$-action on $U$, and the second by the $G$-linearized line bundles